Tokyo Table Trip

 And in LA, which modern kappo is this?
 Very few places fit that description plus one Michelin star.
 Shibumi is one.
 There's also a newer 1 star counter, Hayato, who actually trained at Goryukubo you've mentioned above.

-over 3 years ago 1576552606
+about 5 years ago 1576552606

 Icon thumbup c50a5e69a172939d8f181c07defd87a40f8b5ea08aa95e4f5248647e539d2f91 Like!